luna983/beyond-nightlight/README.md

 To replicate the analysis in the main text (on the GiveDirectly (GD) randomized controlled trial in rural Kenya)

-_Note that replication of some of the analyses requires field data collected in the GiveDirectly trial (placed in the `data/External/GiveDirectly` folder).
+_Note that the replication of some of the analyses requires field data collected in the GiveDirectly trial (placed in the `data/External/GiveDirectly` folder).
 These data contain sensitive geolocation information of the trial participants and thus cannot be shared without IRB approval._

 - `python scripts/gd_prepare_download_gsm.py`: Prepare for downloading Google Static Map data.
 - `python scripts/gd_download_gsm.py`: Download Google Static Map data.